 - Organizational engagement is playing a role in the organization (e.g. volunteering, voting, serving on boards) but also includes reputation management (ie: branding and how members talk about the organization).

 Very successful co-operatives get both right.
 Let’s look at these two types of engagement a bit closer to see how they can work.

-As we saw with MEC, successful co-operatives generally have solid financial engagement.
-If members use the co-op’s services or purchase its products, they support the business of the organization and it does well.
+Successful co-operatives generally have solid financial engagement.
+If members use the co-op’s services or purchase its products, they support the business and it does well.

-When members do not financially support the co-op it has an immediate impact and can certainly weaken long-term sustainability.
+When members don’t financially support the co-op it has an immediate impact and can certainly weaken long-term sustainability.
 This is especially true for smaller co-ops or worker-owned businesses that rely on a smaller membership base.

 As a co-op leader, recognizing where your core revenue sources and supports are coming from and how to remain relevant and valuable to them is vital to the well-being of the co-operative.

-For example, if you’re part of a producer co-op, making sure to show members how you are benefiting their independent businesses and moving their product, as well as working to create new markets, is vitally important.
-If you’re a consumer co-op, reminding members of their ownership and ability to influence strategic direction might be important.
-And if you’re a worker co-op, perhaps clearly engaging membership in decision-making is most important.
+For example, if you’re part of a producer co-op, it’s important to make sure to show members how you benefit their independent businesses and move their product, as well as work to create new markets.
+If you’re a consumer co-op, remind members of their ownership and ability to influence strategic direction.
+And if you’re a worker co-op, it’s vital to engage members in decision-making.

-Whatever the case, make sure you know your core supports and revenues, and the financial objectives in engaging with your membership (increased donations, delivery rights, sales, production or labour, etc).
+Whatever the case, make sure you know your core supports and revenues, and the financial objectives for engaging with your membership (increased donations, delivery rights, sales, production or labour, etc).

-In young or smaller co-operatives, organizational engagement is often taken for granted.
+Young or smaller co-operatives often take organizational engagement for granted.
 In this case, there tends to be a core group of individuals dedicated to the co-op willing to put in the effort to ensure its success.
 Similarly, the reputation or brand is often handled in a fairly willy-nilly way and the personality of the organization’s brand reflects the core individuals involved.